typedb/typedb/docs/pages/documentation/2-building-an-ontology/hierarchical-ontology.md

 ## Hierarchies of Relationship Types and Roles

-Grakn also allows you to design hierarchies of relationship types and role types, enabling the ontology to be deeper and more expressive.
+Grakn also allows you to design hierarchies of relationship types and role types, enabling the schema to be deeper and more expressive.
 For example, if we have a relationship type called `partnership` between two people we can expand on this by defining more detailed partnerships; `civil-partnership`, `marriage`, `unions`, etc.

-Now lets take a look at expanding our genealogy ontology.
+Now lets take a look at expanding our genealogy schema.
 When modelling a domain there are many ways of doing so.
 For this example we are going to redo the `marriage` relationship type so that it can provide more meaning:

 ```graql
 insert